brycloud/Servetify-Node/README.md

                 error: "This IP owns a session already.", }
         */
-        return new Response("You don't have an open session.
+        return Servetify.Response("You don't have an open session.
 We've generated one for you") }
     // ...
 })